monome/docs/crow/reference.md

   -- scale: a table of note values, eg: {0,2,3,5,7,9,10}
-  --        use the empty table {} for chromatic scale -- temperament: how many divisions in an octave, default 12 (ie 12TET) -- scaling: volts per octave, default to 1.0, but use eg. 1.2 for buchla systems
+  --        use the empty table {} for chromatic scale -- temperament: how many divisions in an octave, default 12 (ie 12TET) -- scaling: volts per octave, default to 1.0, but use eg. 1.2 for Buchla systems

 -- deactivate any active scaling with the 'none' argument output[n].scale( 'none' )